metabase/metabase/docs/configuring-metabase/caching.md

 ## Clearing the cache

-To clear the cache for a question or dashboard and refresh the results: Click through the **Info > Caching policy > Clear cache** (the Clear cache button is at the bottom of the sidebar).
+To clear the cache for a question or dashboard and refresh the results: click through the **Info > Caching policy > Clear cache** (the "Clear cache" button is at the bottom of the sidebar).

 ## Caching location

 If you're self-hosting Metabase, cached question results will be saved to your [application database](../installation-and-operation/configuring-application-database.md).

-If you're using Metabase Cloud, cached question results will be saved to Metabase's servers in the United States.
+If you're using Metabase Cloud, cached question results will be saved to Metabase's servers in the United States (as our Cloud service manages your application database for you.)